― Stephen Jay Gould

 I don’t know if my mom nodded, ignored it, or what came after, other than the feeling of betrayal from my teacher, mom, and the educational system.
 I wasn’t a bad kid or bully.
 This discussion wasn’t the result of my lobbing spitballs.
 This was Mrs. Manard’s solution to my “C” level performance.

-Looking back, I tried things required to excel in school but, try as I might, I couldn’t do them the way I was supposed to.
+Looking back, I tried to do the things required to excel in school but, try as I might, I couldn’t do them the way I was supposed to.
 I disliked the slow pace of English class and reading large books that seemed irrelevant to my life.
 I already knew how to read, write, and speak.
-Knowing the rules to why one should never end a sentence with a preposition felt unimportant.
+Knowing the rules as to why one should never end a sentence with a preposition felt unimportant.

 My foreign language class wasn’t much different.
 Aside from having a much nicer teacher, I didn’t do well memorizing all the rules.
-There was no satisfaction in the months of repetition required to eventually say “your cow is fat.”
+There was no satisfaction in the months of repetition required to eventually say, “Your cow is fat.”

 Some stories, like mine above, become obsolete in adulthood, but never get a makeover.

 Being a “bad speller,” “bad at math,” or “not being witty” are a few examples of stories you may have calcified during childhood.
 They are either told to us, beat into us, or remnants of unwanted consequences we had to endure.

 These stories are as relevant to us now as a favorite toy or blanky.
 They are anchors that swaddle us in chains, leaving us comfortably limited.
 We see these features as foregone conclusions, but, somehow, we are unable to remember when these features formed or when we last questioned them.

 Maybe it’s time to update our stories.